New to Church?

 If you’d like to know what the sermons are like, you can listen to previous sermons online before you come.

-Please sit wherever you like – there are not any reserved seats, although sometimes we move some seats for wheelchair users and so we may ask nicely for some folk to move if necessary!
+Please sit wherever you like – there are no reserved seats, although sometimes we move some seats for wheelchair users and so we may ask nicely for some folk to move if necessary!
 We have an induction loop system fitted for the hard-of-hearing – please ask if you need any assistance with this.

 Is there anything for my children?